ivf-infertility.com home

 Immunological infertility

-Immune system disorders may lead to reproductive failure at different stages of reproductive process: unexplained infertility, recurrent IVF or ICSI failures and recurrent miscarriage.
+Disorders of the Immune system may lead to reproductive failure at different stages of reproductive process: unexplained infertility, recurrent IVF or ICSI failures and recurrent miscarriage.

-Antibodies are substances produced by B lymphocytes (type of immune cells) that circulate in the blood and body tissues, and which normally protect the body from invasion by foreign bodies such as bacteria and viruses, in order to prevent the body from getting an infection.
+Antibodies are substances produced by B lymphocytes in response to pathogens such as bacteria.
+The antibodies circulate into the blood and body tissues.
+Antibodies normally protect the body from invasion by foreign bodies such as bacteria and viruses.
 For unknown reasons the body may develop antibodies to its own cells.

 Causes

 • Antisperm antibodies can be present in either or both partners.
 It can be present either in the blood or in the genital tract secretions such as cervical mucus and ejaculate.
 There are different types of antibodies e.g. IgG, IgA and IgM.
 Antisperm antibodies in the ejaculate will make the sperm ineffective by making them stick together and preventing them from being released.
-In the female, antisperm antibodies may interfere with the process of sperm transport and fertilization.
-Incidence 1-2%.
+In the female, antisperm antibodies in the cervical mucous may interfere with the process of sperm transport and antibodies in the fallopian tubes may affect fertilization.
+The incidence in female are 1-2% in fertile women and 8-10% and in infertile women.
+The incidence in men are 2-4% in fertile men, 8-10% in infertile men and 20-30% in homosexual men.
 The cause of antisperm antibodies is unknown, but there are associations with genital infection, trauma to the testicles, varicocele, vasectomy and after reversal of vasectomy.

 • Antiphospholipids antibodies syndrome: Phospholipids are present on the cell membranes of all cells; they are glue molecules which play an important role in embryo implantation.
-Antiphospholipuid antibodies cause the woman’s blood to clot quickly cutting off blood supply to the baby.
+Antiphospholipid antibodies (anticardiolipins and Lupus anticoagulant) cause the woman’s blood to clot quickly cutting off blood supply to the baby.
+Inherited thrombophilias (Factor V Leiden, prothrombin mutation, protein C, protein S, antithrombin deficiency etc) are associated with an increased risk of recurrent miscarriage and probably recurrent IVF failure .

 • A mother may develop antibodies to her baby's DNA or DNA breakdown products such as ANA.